 "Tomorrow will be worse than today

-Jean Bosco also fled from the violence with his family.
-"We fled from Ufamada to Kaguli where we were welcomed in a host family.
-But also here we were not safe and we had to flee again.
-Luckily we were able to return.
-Together with my wife and children I still live with the host family.
-I can’t go back to Ufamada and I also don’t want to.
-It has a long history of tribal conflicts.
-It’s not safe there."
+Jean Bosco also fled the violence with his family.
+"We fled from Ufamada to Kaguli.
+There we were welcomed in a host family.
+I can’t go back to Ufamada and I also don’t want to anymore.
+The area has a long history of tribal conflicts and it is not safe."

-Oxfam's local partner organization Action d'Espoir selected over two thousand households from villages in and around Lumbishi where the fighting had taken place.
+Oxfam's local partner organisation Action d'Espoir selected over two thousand households from villages where the fighting had taken place.
 Households that urgently needed help in rebuilding their lives.
 Elderly and disabled people were given 75 dollars to provide for themselves.
 Those who were able to farm were given agricultural kits containing ten kilo of maize seeds, a machete and a hoe.
-Furthermore they were trained in the latest agricultural techniques to increase the yield of their land.
-And they received an additional 50 dollars.
+They were trained in new agricultural techniques to increase the yield of their land and they received an additional 50 US dollars.

-For Jambo Timoty the support from Action d'Espoir meant a chance for him and his family to start afresh.
+For Jambo Timoty the support from Oxfam and Action d'Espoir meant a chance for him and his family to start afresh.
 "Before, I was a farmer and I had cattle.
 But I lost everything in the war.
-With the 50 dollars from Action d'Espoir my wife could start a small business and I was able to rent a field.
+With the 50 US dollars from Action d'Espoir my wife could start a small business and I was able to rent a plot of land.
 Everything went well and we were able to send our children to school again.
-But then, at the end of October 2015 fighting broke out again and we had to flee.
+But then, at the end of October 2015 fighting broke out.
+Again and we had to flee and leave everything behind.
 When we came back after three days many houses had been looted.
 Now we have nothing left.
 Our future?
 Tomorrow will be worse than today."